 What To Get: Alligator cheesecake (just trust me,) Redfish, Carpetbagger steak, BBQ shrimp.

-Why It’s Cool: This might be the most awesome restaurant ever, in the history of restaurants.
-It is also the oldest operating restaurant in America.
+Why It’s Cool: This might be the most awesome restaurant ever, in the history of American restaurants.
+It is also the oldest operating restaurant in the country.
 There are literally rooms upon rooms of New Orleans history, stately beauty, and secret passageways that will have you yearning for the NOLA of yesteryear.
 In short, don’t miss it.
 Ask your waiter for the tour.

 What To Get: Oysters Rockefeller (another thing invented here, the house recipe is a secret!), any entree, Baked Alaska for dessert.